 Although I am General Hieu's younger brother, I also mistakenly espoused the majority's opinion and viewed him as an average and ordinary General since I had not seen the mass media praise him as a good warrior.
-It was not until two decades later - since 1975 and now it is 1999 - that I came to realize my brother was indeed an exceptional warrior.
+It was not until two decades later - since 1975, and now it is 1999 - that I came to realize my brother was indeed an exceptional warrior.
 This discovery has been the result of a slow and progressive process.
-Since the days I committed myself to researching my brother's past in August 1998, with in hands documents that the American Advisors had brought back and stored at the National Archives, I progressively discovered the military leadership side of General Hieu, starting with Valiant General Nguyen Van Hieu.
+Since the days I committed myself to research my brother's past in August 1998, with documents that the American Advisors had brought back and stored at the National Archives, I progressively discovered the military leadership side of General Hieu, starting with Valiant General Nguyen Van Hieu.
 That was September 1998.
 It is now April 1999.
-Not only did I come to the realization that he was a valiant General, but also an exceptional strategist and tactician.
-I wanted to share my discovery with everybody, but was afraid I would be ridiculed for applauding the performance of my own brother - people would say, "mother always praises her child's performance", in this case, "he is praising his own brother's performance"!
-I still recall a Brigadier General who after he had read my first article entitled My Brother, General Hieu, slapped me with the following comments: firstly, one should not praise his own brother, secondly, if one asserts him to be a competent General, one better back it up with solid proofs .
-He sounded so authoritative and I felt momentarily intimidated because, at that time, I did not yet possess documents related to my brother's military career.
+Not only did I realize that he was a valiant General, but also an exceptional strategist and tactician.
+I wanted to share my discovery with everybody, but was afraid I would be ridiculed for applauding the performance of my brother - people would say, "mother always praises her child's performance", in this case, "he is praising his brother's performance"!
+I still recall a Brigadier General who after he had read my first article entitled My Brother, General Hieu, slapped me with the following comments: firstly, one should not praise his own brother, secondly, if one asserts him to be a competent General, one better back it up with substantial proofs.
+He sounded so authoritative, and I felt momentarily intimidated because, at that time, I did not yet possess documents related to my brother's military career.
 And now that I have the proof in hand, I hesitated to write about my brother's military competence.
 I even propositioned a couple of friends who write well to write about this topic.
 They all turned me down.
-Finally, one friend encouraged me to do the job myself: What are you afraid of, you have the proof!
+Finally, one friend encouraged me to do the job myself: What are you afraid of; you have the proof!

 And so, today, I am mustering all my courage to commence the journey of writing this article, telling myself to be careful not to fall into the traps of subjectivity and always to be on the alert to only present objective facts.
 And as a reader, you are cautioned to maintain a critical mind and at the same token to lend a sympathetic ear to someone who is about "to applaud his own brother's performance."